Do you have email subscribers to your blog? If so, every time you publish a new blog post, they get a ‘New Post’ email notification.

 Let’s Wrap It Up

-- By not visiting your blog, readers may be put off from leaving or reading comments.
+• Not visiting your blog may discourage readers from leaving or reading comments.

 Any questions about changing the ’email summary’ setting?
 Leave them in the comments section.